efabless/openlane2/docs/source/usage/using_macros.md

 The majority of chip designs are not actually synthesized, placed, routed and streamed out all in one flow.
-Rather, parts of the design are usually hardened first, which are then **integrated** into a so-called **top-level chip**.
+Rather, parts of the design are usually hardened first, which are then **integrated** into a **top-level chip**.
 These pre-hardened parts of a design are called "macros."

-There are a number of advantages to using Macros in PnR, including but not limited to:
+There are a number of advantages to using Macros in {term}`PnR`, including but not limited to:

-* **Faster PnR**: If a macro has extremely complex routing, i.e. a latch-based SRAM for example, you can save the time of {term}`PnR` on that module when you're iterating on your own design's PnR process.
+* **Faster PnR**: If a macro has extremely complex routing, i.e. a latch-based SRAM for example, you can save the time of PnR on that module when you're iterating on your own design's PnR process.

 * **Reuse**: Some macros are commonly reused between multiple designs, so the